arejasverduras/resume/README.md

 ## Usage
 Type something in the search bar to filter the resume's results.
-Click the print button to save the current visible parts of the resume as a pdf.
+Click the print button to save the current visible parts of the resume as a PDF.
 Find the hidden button to flip the layout.